StatsRhian/nice-stuff/README.md

 > Rhian was very knowledgeable, and very good at explaining things

+> You are great at explaining things simply!

 > Rhian was an excellent instructor, very clear explanations, quick, responsive and knowledgeable.

 > Rhian was a brilliant teacher.

+> thank you it's been really useful and informative i feel like i understand the theory of things a bit more than i did at undergrad (Statistical modelling course)

 > Rhian was an excellent trainer - enthusiastic, engaging and knowledgeable.